DonTseTse/bash_commons/filesystem.md

 <a name="copy_file"></a><a name="copy_folder"></a><a name="move_file"></a><a name="move_folder"></a>
 ### copy_file(), copy_folder(), move_file() and move_folder()
 `cp` and `mv` wrapper with:
-- several checks before the actual copy/move attempt which allow to get specific status codes for virtually any possible error type:
+- several checks before the actual copy/move attempt which allow to get specific status codes for any possible error type:
 	- if the source path is empty (status *2*), doesn't exist (*3*) or if the user has no read permission (*4*)
 	- if the destination path exists (status *5*) or if the user has no write permission (*6*)
 - control over `stdout` and `stderr`: `mv` and `cp` write on `stderr` in case of failure.
 The functions allows to be sure: